-The ORC’s 2016 global study – What makes a winning workplace? – revealed a little over half (58%) of the UK’s employees feel engaged at work – narrowly beating known notorious workhorse countries, Japan and Hong Kong.
+The ORC’s 2016 global study – What makes a winning workplace? – revealed a little over half (58%) of the UK’s employees felt engaged at work1 – narrowly beating known notorious workhorse countries, Japan and Hong Kong.

 The survey also revealed that a fifth of UK employees would not recommend their organisation as a place to work or feel it motivates them to contribute more than normally required.

 It seems then that fewer people are inclined to do any more than the bare minimum needed to do their day-to-day duties.
 But is this something companies really need to worry about?
 After all, aren't there plenty of people out there desperate for a job if you lose a disgruntled employee?
-Well, putting aside the fact that replacing an employee can cost considerable time and money, unhappy and disengaged employees can be less effective at their job, less motivated, less invested in the company and so potentially more inclined to go off sick from work.
+Well, putting aside the fact that replacing an employee can cost considerable time and money, unhappy and disengaged employees may be less effective at their job, less motivated, less invested in the company and so potentially more inclined to go off sick instead of soldiering on.

 The result is a greater cost to the business, extra pressure on colleagues and a lowering of morale.
 And all this ends up on your bottom line.

 So, why are some staff disconnecting with their work and workplace?